cocoataster/ClearScore/README.md

 ## Home Project

 Write an application that will display a donut view which pulls the credit score information from the endpoint given.
-The image below shows an example of what is to be achieved.
 The donut should display the correct value received from the endpoint.

 ## Notes